Sutumn

 Meteorological spring is the season when winter transitions

-covers the entire months of March, April and May.
-In the Southern
+spring covers the entire months of March, April and May.

 October and November.

-the Sun and the length of daylight rapidly increases.
-Winter
+toward the Sun and the length of daylight rapidly increases.

-ends and the hemisphere begins to warm significantly causing
+Winter ends and the hemisphere begins to warm significantly

-new plant growth to "spring forth," giving the season
+causing new plant growth to "spring forth," giving

-plant and animal) being born.
-Hibernation ends and life begins
+(both plant and animal) being born.
+Hibernation ends and